temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

 ##  How to launch ITSS client framework

-To launch the ITSS client framework start.bat < < URL_T24/BrowserWeb > >  < < Test Campaign UUID > >.
+To launch the ITSS client framework you need to start.bat < < URL_T24/BrowserWeb > >  < < Test Campaign UUID > >.
 <br>
 </br>

 ## The Test Script Structure ##

-As explained earlier, the config files that can be used by the ITSS Template must be a .zip file within a .zip.
+The config files that can be used by the ITSS Template must be a .zip file within a .zip.
 The name of the .zip files can have any name.
 The parent .zip file can contain multiple .zips of tests (see the screenshot below).

  ![](./images/itss-config-file.png)